meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 layout: default
 title: Hello Kubernetes with Dapr
 abstract: |
-  Dive into this step-by-step tutorial on deploying Dapr in Kubernetes using Meshery Playground.
+  Dive into this step-by-step tutorial on deploying Dapr in Kubernetes using Meshery.
 Learn to deploy a Python app for generating messages and a Node app for consuming and persisting them, all orchestrated with Dapr for enhanced application integration.
 permalink: guides/tutorials/hello-kubernetes-with-dapr
 redirect_from: guides/tutorials/hello-kubernetes-with-dapr
 model: kubernetes